Mutation rate: Variation in mutation rates

 Mutation rates differ between species and even between different regions of the genome of a single species.
+Mutation rates can also differ even between genotypes of the same species; for example, bacteria have been observed to evolve hypermutability as they adapt to new selective conditions.
 These different rates of nucleotide substitution are measured in substitutions (fixed mutations) per base pair per generation.
 For example, mutations in intergenic, or non-coding, DNA tend to accumulate at a faster rate than mutations in DNA that is actively in use in the organism (gene expression).
 That is not necessarily due to a higher mutation rate, but to lower levels of purifying selection.
 A region which mutates at predictable rate is a candidate for use as a molecular clock.

 If the rate of neutral mutations in a sequence is assumed to be constant (clock-like), and if most differences between species are neutral rather than adaptive, then the number of differences between two different species can be used to estimate how long ago two species diverged (see molecular clock).
-In fact, the mutation rate of an organism may change in response to environmental stress.
-For example, UV light damages DNA, which may result in error prone attempts by the cell to perform DNA repair.
+The mutation rate of an organism may change in response to environmental stress.
+For example, UV light damages DNA, which may result in error-prone attempts by the cell to perform DNA repair.

 The human mutation rate is higher in the male germ line (sperm) than the female (egg cells), but estimates of the exact rate have varied by an order of magnitude or more.
 This means that a human genome accumulates around 64 new mutations per generation because each full generation involves a number of cell divisions to generate gametes.
 Human mitochondrial DNA has been estimated to have mutation rates of ~3× or ~2.7×10−5 per base per 20 year generation (depending on the method of estimation); these rates are considered to be significantly higher than rates of human genomic mutation at ~2.5×10−8 per base per generation.
 Using data available from whole genome sequencing, the human genome mutation rate is similarly estimated to be ~1.1×10−8 per site per generation.